 Run over the weekend, 24-25 November at the YHA Castleton, Losehill hall, the first day will be will be a mix of presentations and discussion with the opportunity to attend 2 workshops exploring the big issues: organising local conservation efforts, leading walks, landscape issues affecting out uplands, navigation skills and emergency procedures in the hills.
 These will be followed by an open discussion on the future of access in England and Wales – should we look more to Scotland’s open access system for inspiration?

 The second day we will head outdoors, taking full advantage of the location in the heart of the Peak District with a choice of walks focusing on advanced navigation techniques, the peatland restoration work of Moors for the Future, local geology and ecology, and the past and present work of Mend Our Mountains in the area.
+The full programme can downloaded here.

 There is a £35 delegate fee for BMC members and £45 for non-members which will include a delegate pack, refreshments, lunch, dinner and B&B accommodation at the YHA Castleton, Losehill Hall.
 Places are limited and will be allocated on a first-come, first-served basis.
 To secure your place, please register now.